Best Airline for Pets in Checked Cargo (2026)

 - Route-specific limitations including summer embargoes on hot-destination routes

-1. Alaska Airlines (best US pet cargo)
+1. Alaska Airlines (best US pet program)

 2. Hawaiian Airlines (inter-island and Hawaii-mainland)